PurpleMyst/scylla/README.md

 ## Special Thanks

-Special thanks to `Toph` on the HBG Discord for helping me out with this and giving me the idea!
+Special thanks to `Toph` on the HBG Discord for helping me out with this, creating the bootlogo, and giving me the idea!